 Determine Your Market Strategy

-A successful sales strategy can only be set up if you know your potential market.
+A successful marketing strategy can only be set up if you know your potential market.
 Therefore, divide your potential market into individual segments – for example, according to regions, industries, prices, competitive situations, or company sizes.
 In this phase, it is usually sufficient to work with publicly accessible sources such as marktforschung.de or destatis.de.
 Based on this, identify your market potential and development opportunities or even localize market deficits that you could cover with your product or service offering.

 Another factor for the development of your market strategy is the assessment of the market potential.
 Important factors that influence the market potential are trends and the product life cycle.
 We provide you with a free tool for calculating the market potential and the resulting sales potential.